fenos/Rally/README.md

 #### Include relations ###

-Rally comes with some relations already setted for you, you just need to insert the `trait` that i done for you in all your model you wish to have relations with Rally.
+Rally comes with some relations already setted for you, you just need to insert the `trait` that I made for you in all your models you wish to have relations with Rally.

 ~~~